 For this reason, we must do as Step Eleven suggests and pray only for what is right.
 And this extends to the prayers we say for others as well.
 Do not pray that someone does what you want them to do.
 Only pray that things work out well for them.
 When you meditate on an issue, do not meditate on how to do things your way.
 Instead, let your mind’s eye guide you to the best moral and ethical choice possible.
 Whether you practice Zen sitting meditation or walking meditation doesn’t matter.
 If you wish, you can simply sit or lie down in silence for a while.
 But always ensure that your mind and your heart are calm.
 If we let your own egotistical thinking break in, our prayers and meditations will often prove fruitless.

 Step Eleven bears many similarities to Step Ten, especially wherein scheduling is concerned.
 To be certain, we must practice Step Eleven on a daily basis.
 But we may also pray or meditate when we find ourselves troubled by a major decision or a rogue thought.
 In the end, there’s no perfect way to practice.
 Simply ensure that you keep your heart in the right place and try to be a positive force in the world.
 You may stumble from time to time, but this is part of life.
-As long as your prayers are honest and your soul is kind, you’re on the right track to maintaining a beautiful recovery.
+As long as your prayers are honest and your soul is kind, you’re on the right track to maintaining your 12 step recovery program.